Tâmpa (Brașov)

 Tâmpa (Zinne, or Kapellenberg; Cenk; Mons Cinum) is a mountain, part of the Postăvarul Massif, located in the southern part of the Eastern Carpathians (alternatively categorized as in the Curvature Carpathians) and almost entirely surrounded by the city of Brașov.
 Its elevation is 960 m (955 m according to some sources), almost 400 m above the city.

 The mountain is mostly made up of limestone formations, having risen up gradually from the Earth's crust.

-Most of the mountain (1.5 km^{2}) is a declared nature reserve, due to the rare animal species (bears, birds, butterflies—35% of Romanian butterfly species) and plant species (a rare Liverleaf variety, Transylvanian Windgrass) that are found there.
-A number of routes to the summit exist: there are 25 winding paths cut in 1837 by Brașov's forest administration; Gabony's stairs; the Knights' road, dating to the days of the Brașovia citadel; and an auto road.
+Most of the mountain (1.5 km^{2}) is a declared nature reserve, due to the rare animal species (bears, birds, butterflies — 35% of Romanian butterfly species) and plant species (a rare liverleaf species, Transylvanian windgrass) that are found there.
+A number of routes to the summit exist: a serpentine path with 25 hairpin curves, cut in 1837 by Brașov's forest administration; the Knights' road, dating to the days of the Brașovia citadel; an auto road; and Gabony's stairs.
 A cable car makes the journey between the cabin/restaurant Casa Pădurarului at the base of the mountain to the Restaurantul Panoramic, on its crest, in under three minutes.
 The view from the summit is spectacular, offering a panoramic view of the city; on a clear day, the entire Burzenland is visible.